BunmiOlakanmi/PyBank_PyPoll/README.md

 - The greatest increase in profits (date and amount) over the entire period
 - The greatest decrease in losses (date and amount) over the entire period

-My final script can print the analysis to the terminal and export a text file with the results.
+My final script can print the analysis to the terminal and can also export a text file with the results.
 The text file is named PyBank_Analysis.txt, which is saved in the Analysis folder.
 The csv file for this challenge is saved in the Resources folder.
 The Python script, Resources folder and the Analysis folder for this challenge are saved in PyBank folder.